-Audiences can expect to see cannons, flaming arrows, hundreds of litres of fake blood, hand-forged armoury and over 450 beautiful bespoke period costumes pieces specially constructed by the Pop-up Globe in-house wardrobe department.
-Capped with an onion dome, Pop-up Globe will be a remarkable feature of the Melbourne cityscape, just as the second Globe was in London.
+Perth audiences can expect to see battles, hundreds of litres of fake blood, stage acrobatics and more than 450 beautiful bespoke period costumes pieces specially constructed by Pop-up Globe’s in-house wardrobe department.
+Capped with an onion dome, Pop-up Globe will be a remarkable feature in the Perth cityscape, just as the second Globe was in London.

 The audacious project was originally planned as a one-off in Auckland to celebrate the 400th anniversary of Shakespeare’s death in 2016.
-Created entirely from scratch by an international company and cast in under 18 months, Pop-up Globe took the city by storm welcoming over 100,000 attendances and in a twice extended season extended twice by popular demand.
+Created entirely from scratch by an international company and cast in under 18 months, Pop-up Globe took the city by storm welcoming over 100,000 New Zealand attendances and in a season extended twice by popular demand.

-“We can’t wait to welcome Melbourne audiences into to this unique space to experience Shakespeare like its 1614,” says Gregory.
+“We can’t wait to welcome Perth audiences to Pop-up Globe to experience Shakespeare in the space for which it was written,” says Dr Gregory.